Andy-Zi/NotSoHumanBenchmark/README.md

 - OpenCV-Python
 - Keyboard
 - PyAutoGUI
+- pytesseract

+## Extra Dependencies
+- [Tesseract OCR](https://github.com/UB-Mannheim/tesseract/wiki) (for the Typing Test game you have to install Tesseract OCR to your system)

 ## Contributing
 Contributions to the NotSoHumanBenchmark project are welcome.
 If you have an idea for improving the code or adding new features, feel free to create a pull request.